rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 If you're new to Webpack and Webpacker for Rails, chances are you may be making some simple mistakes.

-I know this because I was once in your shoes struggling to learn how Webpack works and I've also spent a lot of time helping others on my team, on StackOverflow, and through Github issues on the rails/webpacker project.
+I know this because I was once in your shoes struggling to learn how Webpack works and I've also spent a lot of time helping others on my team, on StackOverflow, and through Github issues on the [`rails/webpacker`](https://github.com/rails/webpacker) project.

 One of the most frequently-reported issues I've seen is slow build times to go along with high memory and CPU usage.
 For Heroku users on small dynos, this often leads to failed deploys.

-More often than not, the root cause is a simple mistake in directory structure, which I call "overpacking".
+More often than not, the root cause is a simple oversight in directory structure—a mistake I call "overpacking".

 ### Overpacking explained